WesleyBryie/ChumBucket/wiki/megathread/games.md

 * [gog-games.com](https://gog-games.com/) - Untouched GOG games.
 No cracks needed

 * [steamunlocked.net](https://steamunlocked.net/) - Pre-installed games (not repacks).
-Games are entirely downloadable via a single download link rather than several small-sized parts which is more typically the case for DDL sites.
+Games are entirely downloadable via a single download link rather than several small-sized parts which is typically the case for DDL sites.

 * **[Private]** [forums.snahp.it](https://forum.snahp.it/) - One of the best private DDL forums.
 Used to be public.
 Links are provided on free file hosts